lucasondel/lucasondel.github.io/pages/SpeechLab/features/config.md

 # Make sure the output directory is on a disk with large memory.
 dir = "</path/to/features/>"

+# In the following, we assume 16kHz input signal.
+For different
+# sampling rate, remember to adjust the "highfreq" option accordingly.

 # Standard MFCC features.
 name = "mfcc"